AliElSaleh/RiftBuild/README.md

 ```make
 Icon someicon.ico # or path/to/icon/file.ico
 ```
-The fact that other build systems are unable to do this is fucking pathetic and embarrassing
+The fact that other build systems are unable to do this is fucking pathetic and embarrassing.

-If no extension was specified, RiftBuild will automatically choose the correct extension based on the operating system
+If no extension was specified, RiftBuild will automatically choose the correct extension based on the operating system.
+So that means you can have an icon.ico and icon.png in the same directory and the correct one will always be chosen.

 | Windows     | Linux       | Mac         | BSD        |
 | ----------- | ----------- | ----------- | ---------- |